thomas-zahner/website/content/posts/i-like-rust.md

 When writing software these days, you will probably sooner or later depend on external libraries.
 This is why dependency management shouldn't be a pain.
 Many languages evolved before streamlined dependency management was a thing.
 I think NPM, the package manager for NodeJS was the first good dependency management system for a programming language.
 I became very popular and might be the main reason why NodeJS itself got so popular.
 One thing I dislike about the NPM ecosystem is that dependency graphs tend to be huge.
 This is not a problem of NPM itself.
 To some extent it might be a problem of NodeJS or JavaScript.
 Simple things like cloning objects or comparing objects for equality are not possible out of the box.
 When people in an ecosystem tend to add dependencies to their libraries without much thought it becomes the norm.
 Rustaceans seem to be more conservative about adding dependencies to their projects.
 Rust's build system and package manager, Cargo, is very similar to NPM with a few improvements.
 With NPM, for example, I regularly forget to install or update the dependencies with `npm install`, whereas Cargo does this automatically for you.

 Most languages still don't have an official or standardised way of managing dependencies.
 Java has Gradle and Maven, both of which seem overly complicated to me.
 C and C++ have a dozen different unofficial package managers.
 As of 2024, the most popular registries vcpkg and Conan contain less than 3'000 packages.
 Cargo has 160'000 packages and NPM more than a million.
-Python was ahead of its time when introducing pyinstall in 2008, which was later renamed to pip. \[<https://www.pypa.io/en/latest/history/>\] However, pip hasn't evolved much since that time.
+Python was ahead of its time when introducing pyinstall, which was later renamed to pip, in 2008.[^6] However, pip hasn't evolved much since that time.
 Packages are installed globally by default.
 You will need to make use of an additional package to avoid breaking the dependencies of your system and to avoid conflicts.

 Cargo makes managing dependencies and building your project as easy as it gets.